acadTags/Rare-disease-identification/README.md

 # Rare-disease-identification
 Ontology-based rare disease identification from free-text clinical notes

+This repository presents using ontologies and weak supervision to identify rare diseases from clinical notes.
+The idea is illustrated below and the data annotation is available for download.

 ## Entity linking and ontology matching
 A graphical illustration of the entity linking and ontology matching process:
 <p align="center">